As the dynamics of family structures transform, the rise of the only-child family is becoming increasingly evident.

 The stereotype surrounding only children tends to be laden with misconceptions.
 Research, however, paints a more nuanced image.

-Studies from the University of Texas have shown that only children tend to have an advantage in personal development.
+Studies from the University of Texas have shown that only children have an advantage in personal development.
 They often surpass their first-born counterparts in character and exhibit stronger bonds with their parents.

 Such children tend to be more ambitious, confident, and independent in adulthood.
 The child development trajectory for only children appears to be positively influenced by the undivided attention they receive.